Sony A7c Vs Sony A7iii Comparison

 Battery life is a crucial consideration, especially for photographers who shoot for extended periods.
 The A7c comes with an NP-FZ100 rechargeable battery that provides a solid performance, allowing for approximately 680 shots per charge.
 Similarly, the A7iii features the same NP-FZ100 battery and offers an impressive battery life of approximately 710 shots per charge.
 Both cameras offer excellent battery longevity that should last you through most shooting sessions without the need for frequent recharging.

-See also Best Nikon Camera for Sports Photography
+See also Best Gimbal for Sony A6400

 Connectivity Options: Wi-Fi, Bluetooth, and More